Minz16/FullTabs/README.md

 # FullTabs

-Small batch program to automatically open an infinity amount of tabs at your victims windows PC.
+Simple batch program to automatically open an infinity amount of tabs at your victims windows PC.